johman10/flood-for-transmission/README.md

 ### Updating

-I won't be maintaining versions for this project.
-So to update follow the following steps (feel free to write a cron job script for this):
+To update follow the following steps (feel free to write a cron job script for this):

-1. Run `git pull` in this repository's directory.
-1. Run `npm install` to update dependencies.
-1. Run `npm run build` to transpile and bundle static assets.
+1. Remove the last version: `rm -r flood-for-transmission`
+1. Download the latest release with: `curl -OL https://github.com/johman10/flood-for-transmission/releases/download/latest/flood-for-transmission.zip`
+1. Unpack with: `unzip flood-for-transmission.zip`.
+This should end up with a folder called `flood-for-transmission` in the current working directory.
+1. Remove the now redundant zip file: `rm flood-for-transmission.zip`
 1. Restart Transmission.

 ### Local Development